Update: We've been using the LG G7 over the last few months and have updated this review with some of our longer-term findings.

-We now know the LG G7 price at most carriers, and it's more expensive than we had hoped: $749 in the US through Verizon and T-Mobile, with the latter selling the Raspberry Rose color exclusively.
+The LG G7 price is more expensive than we had hoped: $749 in the US through Verizon and T-Mobile, with the latter selling the Raspberry Rose color exclusively.
 Verizon, meanwhile, is slashing the price by $100 if you buy it on a device payment plan ($31.25 a month for 24 months) – essentially making it $650, and 100% more confusing.
 Let's go 110% more confusing and cite that Sprint will have it for even more: $792.
 Ouch.

-It's £619 in the UK through O2, which is exclusively selling the Moroccan Blue color.
-That makes it significantly cheaper (by £80) than the Samsung Galaxy S9 launch price in the UK, even though the LG G7 is more expensive than the S9 in the US.
+It's £599 SIM free in the UK, making it significantly cheaper than the Samsung Galaxy S9 launch price in the UK, even though the LG G7 is more expensive than the S9 in the US.